cyber-carpentry/group7/hydrology/README.md

   ## 6. Lessons learned
   - participating Cyber Carpentry workshop is really helpful
+  - using github, slake and hackmd are helfpful for team work
-  - have data management plan at the begining the project's life cycle
+  - it's good to have data management plan at the begining the project's life cycle
   - consider reproducibility throughout the project
   - get helps from community
-  - good documentation is important for reproducibility
+  - good documentation is very important for reproducibility
   - seek feedbacks from users to identify bugs and improve reproducibility
+  - publish pre-built image on DockerHub makes users' life easier
+  - Dockerfile base image need to have specific version tag, e.g. specify Python version
+  - File naming should be very clear